-The second craft contains our hero, Brent (James Franciscus) - an astronaut launched on a search and rescue mission in an effort to find the missing astronaut Taylor (Charlton Heston).
-Brent's ship passes through the same bend in time and crash-lands on Earth in 3955.
+The second craft contains our hero, Brent (James Franciscus) – another astronaut from the 20th century launched on a search and rescue mission in an effort to find the missing astronaut Taylor (Charlton Heston).
+Brent’s ship passes through the same bend in time and crash-lands on Earth in 3955.

-With the help of Taylor's mute girlfriend, Nova (Linda Harrison), Brent finally locates Taylor in an underground fortress in the Forbidden Zone guarded by telepathic mutant humans who worship the ultimate in destructive power - an unexploded nuclear missile called the Alpha Omega bomb.
+With the help of Taylor’s mute girlfriend, Nova (Linda Harrison), Brent finally locates Taylor in an underground fortress in the Forbidden Zone – amongst the remnants of New York City – guarded by telepathic mutant humans who worship the ultimate in destructive power – an unexploded nuclear missile called the Alpha Omega bomb, housed in the ruins of St Patrick’s Cathedral.

 Roddy McDowall was unavailable for Beneath The Planet Of The Apes, making this the only in the series of films in which he does not appear.
 In his place, British actor David Watson put on the chimp make-up to play Cornelius.
 His impersonation of McDowall’s distinctive voice is spot-on.